Chart Color Schemes

 Infrastructure

-East Victoria Park has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+East Victoria Park has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects likely impacting the area.
-Notable ones include Carlisle Station Precinct Redevelopment, Woolworths East Victoria Park, Sam Kerr Football Centre, Queens Park Regional Open Space, and Australian Hockey Centre.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 24 projects likely to impact the area.
+Notable projects include Carlisle Station Precinct Redevelopment, Woolworths East Victoria Park, Sam Kerr Football Centre, Queens Park Regional Open Space, and Australian Hockey Centre.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.